skystriker1997/algorithm_datastructure/binary_search_tree.md

 };
 ```

 When it comes to deleting a node from the binary search tree, the most complicated case happens when the target node has both right node and left node.
-I use the least one of right subtree or the largest one of left subtree to take the place of the deleted node.
+We can use the least element from the right subtree or the largest one from left subtree to take the place of the deleted node.

 [LeetCode 450 Delete Node in a BST](https://leetcode.com/problems/delete-node-in-a-bst/)